 The Sheppard Library is the hub of print activity across Campus and to support demand a blend of printers are installed.
 These are designed to meet a variety of challenges such as faster printing, higher image quality and delivering across a wide range of media.
-Flexible ways to print such as directly from USB and mobile devices continue to play an important part towards enhancing student achievement and experience.
+Flexible ways to print such as directly from USB and some mobile devices continue to play an important part towards enhancing student achievement and experience.

 Student print and copy is free for academic purposes within reasonable limits but it's important that we all print and copy responsibly and abide by the Printing and Photocopying Policy and Guidance for Students.